 Greg is dual qualified as a Chartered UK (2015) and European (2014) Patent Attorney.
 Greg is also a Patent Attorney Litigator (2020), certified to conduct intellectual property litigation in all relevant UK courts.
-He joined Haseltine Lake Kempner in 2013 from another highly regarded private practice firm, and became a Senior Associate in 2017.
+He joined Haseltine Lake Kempner in 2013 from another highly regarded private practice firm, and became a Partner in 2022.

 He is experienced in the drafting and prosecution of patent applications, including frequently representing clients in Oral Proceedings at the European Patent Office.
 His prosecution practice spans a diverse range of technologies, including telecommunication technologies, semiconductor and microelectromechanical devices, industrial machining, and automotive technologies.
 His breadth of knowledge is particularly useful in the prosecution of applications which span several fields of technology, for example, inventions which include electrical and engineering elements.
 Greg is also experienced in drafting and prosecuting applications in the emerging field of machine learning.